 Download Printable Summary of the Georgia GHSGT and EOC

-SchoolTutoring Academy’s GHSGT and EOC Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship GHSGT and EOC Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s GHSGT and EOC Tutoring Programs start with a ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship GHSGT and EOC Tutoring Program are available to all North American students, which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.